zommiommy/mem_dbg-rs/README.md

 make it possible to follow [`Rc`]/[`Arc`] smart pointers.

 In both cases, references will be accounted for (when computing size) and followed (when displaying the layout), only at their first instance.
-Following instances will just display an arrow followed by a pointer.
+Subsequent instances will just display an arrow followed by a pointer.

 ## Padding